joseph-w-valdez/joseph-w-valdez/README.md

 ---

 ### :man_technologist: About Me :

 Hello!
-My name is Joseph and I am a software engineer in Southern California.
+I’m Joseph, a software engineer in Southern California focused on building reliable, maintainable systems.

-I'd love to contribute to any projects and applications that have a positive impact on the community.
+I’m drawn to projects that prioritize reliability, accessibility, and long-term impact.

-Before entering the tech industry, I worked in the healthcare field for several years.
-Over this time, I gained a strong work ethic, with great admiration for the strong teamwork, coordination, and problem-solving that it entailed.
-I was introduced to the software development world by friends who suggested it due to its similarities to the medical field in the ways that I loved it.
+Before software, I worked in healthcare, which shaped how I think about responsibility, teamwork, and problem-solving.

-After months of soul-searching, self-studying, and research into the field, I decided to delve into it further and immerse myself in a boot camp program, and I have continued loving it since!
+I approach software development with a strong emphasis on correctness, communication, and continuous improvement.
+Much of my recent work has involved production browser extensions across Chrome, Safari, and iOS Safari, often in partner-facing and high-constraint environments.

-I'm excited to keep moving forward in this industry, solving problems with a like-minded group of teammates, and continuing this path of ongoing growth!
+I enjoy working with teams that value thoughtful tradeoffs, clear communication, and long-term system health.
+I’m especially effective in environments where correctness, partner requirements, and maintainability matter.

 I’d love to connect!

 - :telescope: Build frontend, backend, and full-stack web applications.